 Learn the essence of the Agile Project Management Triangle.

 All Agile software development projects are created with specific goals in mind.
-Something they need to be delivered by a certain date, within the framework of a certain budget.
-You also need to find a balance between these three parameters – value, quality, and constraint.
+Something needs to be delivered by a certain date, within the framework of a certain budget.
+You also have to find a balance between these three parameters — value, quality, and constraint.
 And, you know, it might not be easy.

 Let’s take the triangle limitation of planning that has served humankind for decades as a guideline, and see how the right balance of these parameters helps Agile teams to feel happy about Agile project management and succeed in Agile at scale.

 The traditional project management conception offers the Iron Triangle of Time, Cost, and Scope (or, in some cases, Time, Cost, and Quality).
 People involved in Agile admit that, for traditional projects, scope tends to be fixed or prioritized, while time and cost are more mutable.
 The project will add time and budget to reach scope objectives.

 The model of the Iron Triangle constraints of project management is considered “iron” as we can not change one constraint without impacting others.